tmptrash/gra/README.md

 Pure Javascript (no frameworks/engines) [Metroidvania](https://en.wikipedia.org/wiki/Metroidvania) game experiment.

 P.S.
 It just an attempt to write something interesting in JavaScript.\
-P.S.S I open for collaboration with other game devs and designers :)
+P.S.S I'm open for collaboration with other game devs and designers :)

 ## Game Description
 Embark on an epic journey through a mysterious underground cave as the daring, red-haired heroine.
 Your mission is to uncover the secrets of the labyrinth and unlock the hidden door using a mysterious key.
 But beware, danger lurks at every turn.
 The cave is filled with venomous insects, deadly predators, and other fiendish foes.